Skip to main content

 Elementary Education Careers

-Median salary for elementary school teachers
+Median annual salary for kindergarten and elementary school teachers, 2023

 U.S. Bureau of Labor Statistics